vomlehn/tcspecial/docs/design.rst

 * Set Beacon interval.
 It is not possible to disable the beacon entirely, but it can be set to a very long value.

-:Shutdown:  Disconnect all static and dynamic DHs
+:Shutdown:  Disconnect all static and dynamic DHs.
+CI retains CI-specific
+            resources, then waits for an Init command.
+No other commands are valid

+:Exit:      Shut down Telenex.

 :Ping:      Request status from the CI